diacode/diacode-website/source/blog/2016-02-09-trello-clone-with-phoenix-and-react-pt-9.html.markdown

 end
 ```

-Nothing particular about it, but we also need to add this new relationships to the `User` model:
+Nothing unusual about it, but we also need to add this new relationships to the `User` model:

 ```elixir
 # web/models/user.ex